-Fang Lizhi [1936-2012] at the University Of Arizona, where he taught physics since1992.
-Six years earlier, in 1986, Fang had said to to students at Tongji University in Shanghai: “Human rights are fundamental privileges that people have from birth, such as the right to think and be educated, the right to marry, and so on.
-But we Chinese consider those rights dangerous,”
+Fang Lizhi [1936–2012] at at the 2nd Galileo–Xu Guangqi meeting, Hanbury Botanic Gardens, Ventimiglia, Italy, July 2010.
+In 1986, Fang had said to to students at Tongji University in Shanghai: “Human rights are fundamental privileges that people have from birth, such as the right to think and be educated, the right to marry, and so on.
+But we Chinese consider those rights dangerous.”

 An article, by Perry Link, in The New York Review of Books looks at the man who changed China, Fang Lizhi , who died a year ago today at the age of 76.
 Fang, an astrophysicist and vice-president of the University of Science and Technology of China, was best known as an activist whose liberal ideas inspired the pro-democracy student movement of 1986-87 and, finally, the Tiananmen Square protests of 1989.